Dorrigo, New South Wales: Media

 A local newspaper, the Don Dorrigo Gazette, was first published in 1910.
-It is believed to be the last newspaper in Australia printed using hot metal typesetting.
+As of 2010, it was believed to be the last newspaper in Australia printed using hot metal typesetting.
+The final edition was published in late June 2023, with the owners announcing the paper's closure on 4 July 2023.
+Costs and increasing competition from social media were cited as reasons for its demise.

 Climate

-Dorrigo has a oceanic climate or highland subtropical climate (Köppen: Cfb).
+Dorrigo has an oceanic climate or highland subtropical climate (Köppen: Cfb).
 The average annual rainfall is almost 2,000mm, making Dorrigo one of the wettest towns in New South Wales.

 Significant weather events

 On 19 October 1913, a severe hailstorm struck Dorrigo, where hail fell for an hour, with hail banked up in many places.
 The storm caused hundreds of pounds of damage.
 On 6 August 1923, the first known snowfall occurred at Dorrigo.

 On 24 June 1950, 636.0 mm of rain was recorded in the 24 hours to 9 am at Dorrigo Post Office.
 In the following 24 hours, to 9 am on 25 June 1950, a further 230.9 mm of rain was recorded at the same site.

 On 21 February 1954, Dorrigo's highest daily rainfall (in the 24 hours to 9 am) of 809.2 mm was recorded.
 This is also the highest daily rainfall total for anywhere in New South Wales.
 This was recorded at Myrtle Street in Dorrigo.
 Another Bureau of Meteorology site located at Dorrigo Post Office recorded 774.7 mm of rain within the same 24-hour period to 9 am on 21 February 1954.
 These heavy rainfall totals were associated with a tropical cyclone which had crossed the coast at Coolangatta and Tweed Heads late on 20 February 1954.